NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSensitivity.rst

 .. note::

-   - The numerical results of global sensitivity analysis may show negative values due to the sampling variability.
-   - The numerical results of Eq. :eq:`Sbound` for uncorrelated inputs may not hold due to the sampling variability and approximation errors.
-If this error is very high, the sensitivity index may not be reliable.
-However, the sensitivity rank between variables is relatively robust.
    - When a constant variable is defined, the sensitivity analysis algorithm will ignore the variable.
    - If "NaN" is written in the FEM output script (`results.out`) instead of a number SimCenterUQ engine will exclude this samples from the sensitivity analysis.
 This may be useful when one wants to get 'condition' sensitivity indices, i.e. conditional to non-NaN cases.